-Finding 2015-01: We noted multiple entries that were not recorded consistently with generally accepted accounting principles due to oversight or insufficiency of knowledge and were not detected in the review process.
-These entries included approximately \$34,000 of enterprise fund expenses that should have been recorded as assets and approximately \$65,000 of interest expense that was improperly included in proceeds from a capital lease.
-Additionally, the Town recorded approximately \$17,000 in revenue that was unearned at year end and recorded a reimbursement of approximately \$97,000 on the SRF loan that was not received until the subsequent fiscal year.
+Finding 2016-002: We noted multiple entries that were not recorded consistently with generally accepted accounting principles due to oversight or insufficiency of knowledge and were not detected in the review process.
+These entries included approximately \$431,000 of water and sewer fund revenues that were not properly accrued, \$777,000 of water and sewer fund revenues that should have been reported as additions to debt, \$397,000 of water and sewer fund payables that were incorrectly recorded to receivables, \$100,000 of general fund revenues that were unearned at year end.